-One might wonder: what is the need and urgency to recuperate the respect, dignity, and humanity of the pregnant woman, the woman in labor, and the recently born baby?
+But, one might wonder: what is the need and urgency to recuperate the respect, dignity, and humanity of the pregnant woman, the woman in labor, and recently born baby?
+Does Spain not belong to the European Union?
 Do we not have a universal health system that protects and takes care of women and babies?
-Do we not give birth in the best conditions, in the hands of highly qualified professionals, in technologically advanced hospitals, and with the most modern infrastructures?
+Do we not give birth in the best conditions, in the hands of highly qualified professionals, in technologically advanced hospitals and with the most modern infrastructures?
 What are we talking about, then, when we say that in Spain it is absolutely necessary to change and improve medical policies concerning birth, and that it is absolutely necessary to recuperate its human aspects?
+Why do we have a delay of more than 20 years in the implementation of the general recommendations of the World Health Organization (WHO) concerning attendance at birth?